-The Estonian passport currently ranks on the 13th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 179 countries.
+The Estonian passport currently ranks on the 12th place according to the Guide Passport Ranking Index.
+It provides visa-free access to 178 countries.
 With a high mobility score it is one of the best ranking passports in the world.
-The ranking has consistently improved over the past years from 26th in 2006 to its current place.
 Estonian passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Estonian passport holders do however require a visa to enter about 47 destinations in the world.
+Estonian passport holders do however require a visa to enter about 51 destinations in the world.
 Some countries where a visa is required are China, India and Australia.

 The Republic of Estonia consists of 15 counties and is part of the European Union.
 The most important counties are Harju, Tartu and Ida-Viru.
 The nation is one of the Baltic States bordering Latvia and Russia.
 Estonia is the 29th largest country in Europe with a surface area of 45,227 square kilometers.
 Its climate is maritime with moderate winters and cool summers.
 The terrain is marshy in the lowlands, hilly in the south and flat in the north.